cezarypiatek/cezarypiatek.github.io/src/content/post/demystifying-elk-stack/index.md

 ./install-service-filebeat.ps1
 ```

 This should install `filebeat` as a Windows service.
 Use `Get-Service filebeat` to verify the current status of filebeat service.
-No you have to configure filebeat to harvest log data produced by your application.
+In the next step you have to configure filebeat to harvest log data produced by your application.
 Filebeat havesting configuration is located in `filebeat.yml` file and minimal configuration that works for me looks as follows:

 ```yml